A3JConsulting/coffeepot/readme.md

 - Electron

 ## Run
-The software is divided into two parts, the electron app and the server that is responsable for communicating with the scale and distributing messages to the electron app instances over websocket connections.
+The software is divided into two parts, the electron app and the server that is responsible for communicating with the scale and distributing messages to the electron app instances over websocket connections.
 [...]

 ## What the future looks like